franciscoromillo/Cleaning-DataBase/README.md

 # Cleaning-DataBase
-Some examples cleaning the data base including EDA (Exploratory Data Analysis).
+Some examples focus on cleaning the data base including EDA (Exploratory Data Analysis).